andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 1/2 lap to get left hand to hip
 </div>

 And that's just one pass.
-I have over 20 passes.
 After just a few rehearsals the bewildering complexity overwhelms me and I retreat back to my comfort zone,

 "Ok that's it, I'm gonna need to make a spreadsheet."